How to Become an Operations Research AnalystHow to Become an Operations Research AnalystHow to Become an Operations Research Analyst

 An operations research analyst seeking a position beyond entry-level will likely need a master’s or doctorate degree.
 A sound program should offer students opportunities to build on their undergraduate foundation with practical, real-world experience.

-Maryville University’s online Master of Science in Data Science prepares students to tackle real problems that an operations research analyst may face.
+Maryville University’s online Master’s in Data Science prepares students to tackle real problems that an operations research analyst may face.
 Coursework includes advanced computer programming, predictive modeling, and big data analysis.
 Students also benefit from a capstone project and optional field experience.
 A project-based curriculum can help students develop valuable skills that can prepare them for a successful career.
 Those seeking a terminal degree in this field may pursue a doctorate degree to reach the highest level of education.

 Operations research analyst salaries